-Cost of product revenue was \$25.4 million for the three months ended March 31, 2022, as compared to \$17.8 million for the three months ended March 31, 2021.
-This increase is primarily attributable to increased product revenue costs related to the sale of our immunoglobulin products of \$5.2 million and increased product revenue costs related to our ADMA BioCenters business segment in the amount of \$0.9 million.
-The increase also reflects additional costs related to the otherwise routine shutdown of the Boca Facility for a portion of the first quarter of 2022, which we elected to extend in order to complete certain projects that had been forecasted for completion later in fiscal 2022.
+Cost of product revenue was \$26.1 million for the three months ended June 30, 2022, as compared to \$18.8 million for the three months ended June 30, 2021.
+This increase is primarily attributable to increased product revenue costs related to the sale of our immunoglobulin products of \$5.8 million and increased product revenue costs related to our ADMA BioCenters business segment in the amount of \$0.4 million.
+We also experienced an increase in unabsorbed manufacturing expenses of approximately \$0.8 million in the second quarter of 2022 as compared to the same period of year ago, which is indicative of certain inflationary pressures being experienced by our industry for labor, materials, freight, fuel surcharges and third-party services.

-For the three months ended March 31, 2022, we had gross profit of \$3.7 million, as compared to a gross loss of \$1.7 million for the same period of a year ago.
-This gross profit improvement of \$5.4 million was primarily due to a more favorable mix of our higher margin products, notably ASCENIV, as well as the benefits we have begun to realize from our expanded plasma pool production scale process, allowing for a 4,400-liter plasma pool for the manufacture of our BIVIGAM IVIG product, as compared to a 2,200-liter plasma pool we were utilizing with BIVIGAM prior to receiving FDA approval in 2021 for the expanded production scale.
+For the three months ended June 30, 2022, we had gross profit of \$7.8 million, as compared to a gross loss of \$1.0 million for the same period of a year ago.
+This gross profit improvement of \$8.8 million was primarily due to a more favorable mix of our higher margin products, notably ASCENIV, as well as the benefits we have begun to realize from our expanded plasma pool production scale process, allowing for a 4,400-liter plasma pool for the manufacture of our BIVIGAM IVIG product, which was approved by the FDA in the second quarter of 2021.